tomdns/blog/tutorials/sliced-mountain.md

 ![](../images/mountain_clip.png)
 ![](../images/mountain_network.png)

-Clipping the ground usually messes up our object position, you can reset it easily with some vex.
+Clipping the ground usually messes up our object position, we can reset it easily with some vex.
 Append a **Point Wrangle** and add the following code:

 ```c#